cypress-io/cypress-documentation/source/guides/references/migration-guide.md

 ## Node.js 8+ support

 Cypress comes bundled with it's own {% url "Node.js version" https://github.com/cypress-io/cypress/blob/develop/.node-version %}.
-But, installing Cypress on your system uses the Node.js version installed on your system.
+However, installing the `cypress` npm package uses the Node.js version installed on your system.

 Node.js 4 reached its end of life on April 30, 2018 and Node.js 6 reached its end of life on April 30, 2019. {% url "See Node's release schedule" https://github.com/nodejs/Release %}.
 These Node.js versions will no longer be supported when installing Cypress.
 The minimum Node.js version supported to install Cypress is Node.js 8.